Jana1872001/reading/Spring Security/JWT.md

  JWT Authentication filed will cheak the JWT token extract the username or email or we call it the subject when we talk about JWT tokens and it will use that email to fetch the user deatils information from our database.

 ### Secound call(Responce)
- 2. Once user is fetched , we have responce from our database and the responce can be either way can be existing user or not existing user
+ 2. Once user is fetched , we have responce from our database and the responce can be either way can be existing user or not existing user.

+> [!NOTE]
+> @Data annotation equelitive getter&setter , constructor and toString method.